 “And then we met, and both had to say, ‘Oh!
 So that’s what you’re really like!’”

-It’s a project that’s taught me a lot – both in terms of history and writing and blogging skills (many of which turned out to be much harder than I thought) – but most of all it has taught me an immense amount of gratitude.
-Enormous gratitude for the multitude of people who helped me along the way (when it comes to Berlin, please check out Yvonne’s stunning video blog Just Travelous, Context Travel, the Berlin Moevenpick, Visit Berlin and InterRail) but above all else, it’s taught me gratitude for freedom.
+It’s a project that’s taught me a lot – both in terms of history and writing skills – but most of all it has taught me an immense amount of gratitude.
+Enormous gratitude for the multitude of people who helped me along the way (when it comes to Berlin, please check out Yvonne’s stunning video blog Just Travelous, Context Travel, the Berlin Moevenpick, Visit Berlin and Eurail) but above all else, it’s taught me gratitude for freedom.

 Freedom for all sorts of things – ideas, travel, race, religion and information – but right now as I prepare to hit publish, I’m grateful for my freedom of speech.